michal-kow/dermica/README.md

 # dermica

-This is static, fake website, created for educational purposes only
+This is static website with fake brand, created for educational purposes only